SHADRACK152/energyhub_marketplace/README.md

 EnergyHub Marketplace is a cutting-edge platform designed to revolutionize the energy trading industry.
 Built with modern web technologies, it provides a seamless experience for both B2B and B2C transactions in the renewable energy sector.

+**🆕 Latest Update:** Now powered by SQLite for enhanced reliability and local development experience!

 ## ✨ Key Features

 ### 🏠 **Landing Experience**